 I think I created an account…

-- MEW is a client-side wallet, which means we don’t collect or store any user information, and don’t manage accounts.
+- MEW is a non-custodial wallet, which means we don’t collect or store any user information, and don’t manage accounts.
 Giving us your email or phone number won’t help — we never had that information, and it was not tied to any account.
 If you remember generating a wallet, you will need to find the access information: a private key, a phrase, or a keystore file plus password.
 Check your files and notes from the time when you remember creating the wallet.
 You are looking for a list of 12 or 24 words, a 64-character string of letters and numbers, or a file that has a name beginning with ‘UTC’.
 Once you locate your keys, see the ‘Paper wallet’ and ‘Private key, keystore file, or phrase’ sections above.

 - Another possibility is that you were actually using a centralized service, like Coinbase or Binance.
-In that case, you would have made an account and used an email/password type of login rather than getting your keys.
+In that case, you would have made an account and used an email/password type of login rather than getting your wallet keys.
 Centralized exchanges and wallets might be able to restore your access through your email address, so if you think this applies to you, contact their support.

 - If you can’t find anything that looks like your keys, unfortunately, we can’t help you recover the wallet.
 We never collected your information and you are the only one who had access to your crypto.

-- The most common issue with accessing funds on an old hardware wallet is that users can’t find the address they were using before.
+- The most common issue with accessing assets on an old hardware wallet is that users can’t find the address they were using before.
 Most likely, this has to do with the wrong derivation path.
 These paths are like branches on a tree – one wallet seed phrase will generate a different set of addresses for every derivation path.
 When you access the MEW web interface, you may be able to select different paths from a dropdown.
 Try as many as possible to see if you can spot your address.

 - Another reason for wrong addresses with a hardware wallet is that you were using a passphrase before, and aren’t using it now, or vice versa.
 When a seed phrase is used with an additional passphrase – an extra 13th/25th word – it will lead to a different set of addresses, just like a different derivation path.